 The Georgia Southern University SoTL Award recognizes Georgia Southern faculty members for their outstanding contributions to the Scholarship of Teaching and Learning (SoTL).
 Each year a competitive selection process determines one awardee.

-- Additionally, the award winner will develop and present a workshop on implementing insights from their SoTL research to Georgia Southern faculty and graduate student instructors in the following Fall semester; CT2 staff will provide support in developing the workshop.
+The award winner will develop and present a workshop on implementing insights from their SoTL research to Georgia Southern faculty and graduate student instructors in the following Fall semester; CTE staff will provide support in developing the workshop.

-All full-time faculty members (tenured, tenure-track, lecturers, and temporary faculty) who have held a teaching position at Georgia Southern University for a minimum of two years may apply for the award.
+All full-time faculty members (tenured, tenure-track, and lecturers) who have held a teaching position at Georgia Southern University for a minimum of two years may apply for the award.
 Previous award recipients are not eligible to apply for four years after receiving the award.

-Nomination portfolios for these awards are limited to 12 pages (1” margins, minimum 12-point font).
+Nomination portfolios for these awards are limited to 12 pages (1” margins, minimum 12-point font, spacing: 1.5 or double spaced).
 All materials need to be combined into a single PDF file.
 Each portfolio must include the following information: